datatjej/langtechres-project/notes/README.md

    `make` ✓ <br>
    `make install` ✓ <br>

    Compiling MGIZA requires the Boost library.
-If your Boost library are in non-system directory, use the script:<br>
+If your Boost library are in non-system directory, use the script to compile MGIZA:<br>
    `manual-compile/compile.sh` ??? <br>